 The student is responsible to initiate the withdrawal process by obtaining a withdrawal form from the Registrar's Office, having it signed by the appropriate personnel, and returning it to the Registrar's Office within the eight week period described above.
 A grade of "F" will be assigned by the instructor and recorded for all courses in which no official withdrawal has been completed by the student.

-Note: Students taking classes exclusively on weekends may contact the Office of Adult Education for assistance in completing these requirements.
+Note: Students taking classes exclusively on weekends may contact the Center for Adult and Continuing Education for assistance in completing these requirements.

 Special Programs